RobertoPirrone/digitaltechne/src/docs/docs/MISC/first_info.rst

             * use a swab to pick some DNA material from the artwork
             * give the DNA to a genetic laboratory
             * load the laboratory results on DigitalTechne
-            * Digital Techne willi display every genome difference, along with the the position of the drop on the artwork
+            * DigitalTechne will display every genome difference, along with the the position of the drop on the artwork

+Help
+====
+Every page of the software application has a Contextual Help Page, reachable through the question mark on the title bar, that will explain what you have to do